yohhaan/typst-acmart-popets/template/main.typ

 #figure(
   placement: none,
   circle(radius: 15pt),
-  caption: [A circle representing the Sun.]
+  caption: [A circle representing the Sun.],
 ) <fig:sun>

 In @fig:sun you can see a common representation of the Sun, which is a star that is located at the center of the solar system.